MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 <figure><img src="./images/add-file-popup.png" alt="Figure 4-5: Add Existing File Popup"><figcaption><p><strong>Figure 4-5: Add Existing File Popup</strong></p></figcaption></figure>

 For the purposes of this tutorial, choose the *Copy the file to the directory* option, then click the *Add* button.
 When adding existing files in the future, the choice between copying the file and adding a link can make a big difference:
 - **Copy the file to the directory**: Choosing this will make a literal copy of the selected file and put the copy inside the Content directory of your project.
-This means any changes in teh original source file will not be reflected in the copy.
+This means any changes in the original source file will not be reflected in the copy.
 - **Add a link**: Choosing this will instead add a reference to the source file without making a copy.
-This means changes made in teh source file will be reflected on each build.
+This means changes made in the source file will be reflected on each build.
 However, the link is stored as a relative link, with the path being relative to the *Content.mgcb* file.
-So if the source file moves, or you move the project, then you'll need to re-add the link.
+So if the source file moves, or you move the project, you'll need to re-add the link.

 After adding the *logo.png* file, your project node should look similar to the following: